8 Ways Even Small Nonprofits Can Do Market Research

 Just paying attention to your clients and customers can be enlightening.
 Train your marketing personnel to observe and take notes on what people say at meetings, activities, and special events.
 Ask staff or volunteers that work with your public to tell you what people are saying.
 What problems seem to be occurring?
 What pleases and what irritates your users?

 - Mystery Shopping

-- Commonly used in commercial settings, mystery shopping can be useful for a nonprofit too.
-It is an exceptionally useful technique for arts organizations where mystery shoppers can buy tickets or call ticket sellers, attend performances, and judge the level of customer service.
+Commonly used in commercial settings, mystery shopping can be useful for a nonprofit too.
+It is an advantageous technique for arts organizations where mystery shoppers can buy tickets or call ticket sellers, attend performances, and judge the level of customer service.

 - Transactional Surveys